sipb/spike/README.md

 It should now be possible to run the health check demo (`demo.exe`), as well as the snabb integration demo (`forward/runspike`).

+You can run the tests with `make test`.

 # Copyright